charlesrocabert/puutools/README.md

 ```

 <p align="justify">
-We then retrieve the lineage of the last best individual.
-To do so, we first get the tree's node from the memory address of the individual using the method <code>get_node_by_selection_unit(*individual)</code>.
-We then trace back the lineage of the node using the method <code>get_parent()</code> until the master root of the tree is reached (the master root is not a real root of the tree, but is here to anchor every roots).
+We first retrieve the lineage of the last best individual.
+To do so, we first get the best individual's node using the method <code>get_node_by_selection_unit(*individual)</code>.
+We then trace back the lineage of this particular node using the method <code>get_parent()</code>, until the root of the tree is reached.
 Doing so, we write statistics in a file:
 </p>

 ```c++